miiichael/aws-exercise-terraform/README.md

 # aws-exercise-terraform

-If you can read this, then Michael is a terrible person for not writing documentation.
+This README is still a stub.